My Account

 Back when I got my first job, references on a resume were commonplace.
 My advisor in high school even told me to do it.
 But, just like with most peer-pressured decisions in high school, it is not what I would do now.

 Want to make a resume that will hook every recruiter and get you that interview?
-Get our free checklist and learn what makes a job-winning resume: 50 Things You Need to Do Before You Send Your Resume
+Get our free checklist and learn what makes a job-winning resume: Best Resume Tips

-If you’ve decided that listing references on a resume can’t be avoided in your situation, it’s necessary to know how to add references to a resume the right way.
+If you’ve decided that listing references on a resume can’t be avoided in your situation, it’s necessary to know how to list references on a resume the right way.

 Here’s how to list references on a resume:

-1. Put your name and "References" on top of a separate page.
+2. Put your name and the title "References" on the top of the page, e.g. "John Doe References."

-4. Inform your references before you submit a job application with their contact info!
+5. Ensure you inform all of your references before submitting a job application with their contact details included.

 Right